premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-In C#, circular references occur when two or more interdependent resources refer back to each other, either directly or indirectly, resulting in a closed loop or lock condition.
+In C#, circular references occur when two or more interdependent resources refer to each other, either directly or indirectly, resulting in a closed loop or lock condition.
 This situation makes the resource unusable.

 </blockquote>